cdapio/cdap/docs/developer-guide/source/operations.rst

 .. image:: _images/console/console_18_metrics_explorer1.png
    :width: 600px

-Here you can monitor a variety of different statistics for elements of the DAP.
+Here you can monitor a variety of different statistics for elements of the CDAP.
 You add a metric by clicking the *Add* button; it will give you a dialog where you can specify an element and then pick from a list of appropriate metrics.